FunOrange/gopus/README.md

 ### Usage

-This example creates an opus encoder, encodes 960 samples of silence, then destroys the encoder.
+This example creates an opus encoder, encodes a 20ms frame of silence, then destroys the encoder.

 ```go
 func main() {